glorfindel56/Home-Credit-Loan-Default-Prediction/README.md

 # Results

-Based on the test AUROC metric, we selected the regularized logistic regression model as the predictive model for Home Credit.
-Although the GBM model returned the highest test AUROC, logistic regression was chosen for its interpretability, regulatory compliance, and stakeholder acceptance.
+Based on the test AUROC metric, we selected the regularized logistic regression model as the predictive model for Home Credit (AUROC = 0.7246).
+Although the GBM model returned the highest test AUROC (0.7467), logistic regression was chosen for its interpretability, regulatory compliance, and stakeholder acceptance.

 # Conclusion